 Netanyahu vows to target opponents abroad after strike in Qatar

-Qatari PM says Israel is conducting ‘state terror’ and has ‘killed any hope’ for remaining hostages in Gaza.
+Qatar ‘strongly condemns’ Netanyahu’s comments, calling them a ‘shameful attempt … to justify the cowardly attack” in Doha.

-Israeli Prime Minister Benjamin Netanyahu has threatened to try to kill Hamas leaders in Qatar again if Doha does not expel the group’s officials.
+Israeli Prime Minister Benjamin Netanyahu has threatened to try to kill Hamas leaders in Qatar again if Doha does not expel the group’s officials, drawing a sharp response from Doha.

 Unfazed by international outrage over the attack in the Qatari capital, Netanyahu said on Wednesday that countries should “applaud” Israel for its bombing and killing spree across the Middle East.